The Mere-Exposure Effect

 The mere-exposure effect is an important reason why advertising can have a positive influence on our propensity to purchase even if we are not consciously paying attention to it.
 Repeated exposure to an advert means that we are likely to become more familiar with the brand name or product.
-When we next come across the brand it will appear more familiar to us and that familiarity makes us like it more than before we had been exposed to the ad.
+When we next come across the brand it will appear more familiar to us and that familiarity makes us like it more than before.

 Why does familiarity make us like something more?

 One explanation for the mere-exposure effect is that our cognitive system associates familiarity with something being safe.
 When we experience something unpleasant we have a strong negative reaction to it and automatically try to avoid it the next time we encounter it.
 However, when you come across something that is not unpleasant the cognitive system considers that it must be safe.

 The two-factor theory suggests that the mere-exposure effect may be the result of cognitive fluency which is experiencing something multiple times.
 This means our ability to process something improves with familiarity and perceptual fluency creates a more positive experience for a person.
 This puts people in a more positive frame of mind compared to when we find something difficult as this can cause cognitive strain.

 For example websites with low contrast text damage conversion because they influence user attitudes and alter behaviour.
 Darker text with a high contrast background improves cognitive fluency and increase conversions.